MarufZak/study-logs/understanding-linux-kernel/README.md

 **Traps -** same as fault, but doesn’t require re-execution.
 Used for debugging purposes.

 **Aborts -** raises when a serious and not coverable error is occurred such as hardware failures.
 The process terminates when exception handler is executed.

+## APIC

+For multiprocessor systems, I/O APIC (advanced PIC) is used.
+To support previous versions, motherboard includes both PIC and APIC.
+Moreover, each core includes local APIC.
+All local I/O APICs are connected to external APICs.

+The main I/O APIC (not inside any core) consists of a set with 24 IRQ lines, a 24 entry **Interrupt Redirection Table (IRT),** each entry can be programmed to indicate interrupt vector priority, destination processor.
+This is used to redirect the IRQ to one or more local APIC units visa APIC bus.